No Win No Fee solicitors

 This case illustrates the need for a true serious injury specialist and the related emphasis that we place on rebuilding lives.
 There are very few firms with the necessary expertise to appreciate and address the complex array of needs that clients with severe brain injuries have.

 Our client had multiple issues arising from her brain injury and therefore it was important that our legal team assembled a very experienced and pragmatic team of professionals to support our client's understanding of the vital important of early intervention and rehabilitation to maximise her recovery.
-Richard put in place:
+Our team put in place:

 Despite the challenges posed by Covid-19 and the challenges of co-ordinating a Joint Settlement Meeting involving several representatives from both sides, the parties agreed a way to go ahead which resulted in an agreed seven figure settlement.